Now it's the perfect season

 Lisa Olstein, “Dear One Absent This Long While” Source: Radio Crackling Radio Gone (Copper Canyon Press, 2006)

 Loss takes many shapes.
 So do new beginnings.
-Change is inevitable.
-We often cannot control the outcome.
-Our response, however, is within our grasp to shape.
+Change is inevitable and the outcome may be beyond our control.
+Our response, however, is within our grasp to mold.

 Download this month's free coloring page by selecting from the size options above.